tkellogg/tkellogg.github.com/projects/index.markdown

 # Hire Me

-I work with companies to navigate changes & AI.
+I work with companies to navigate AI.
+See my [consulting](/projects/consulting) page for more information.

-* AI strategy & rollout — What's your plan for AI?
-Schedule a meeting and we can chat.
-First meeting is on me.
-* Change navigation — Help employees navigate difficult times, like layoffs or surviving a layoff, org chart restructures, or any big change.

-Sound interesting?
-[Contact me](/contact).
-We can figure it out from there.

 # Open Source Projects